sidekiq-cron/sidekiq-cron/README.md

 Sidekiq::Cron::Job.load_from_array! array
 ```

+### Loading jobs from schedule file

-Or from YAML (same notation as Resque-scheduler):
+You can also load multiple jobs from a YAML (same notation as `Resque-scheduler`) file:

 ```yaml
 # config/schedule.yml